ynx0/graph-store-documentation/3_validator_walkthrough.md

 - A comments section

 The comments section holds all individual comment nodes, but comments are not simple leaf nodes.
-An individual comment is actually a structural node that acts as a revision container, storing the comment’s full edit history by storing each edit as a child node.
+An individual comment is actually a structural node that acts as a revision container, storing the comment's full edit history by storing each edit as a child node.
 The front-end is responsible for properly displaying the latest revision of the comment.

 Here's the validator, located at `mar/graph/validator/link.hoon`: